Conflict of Interest Policy

 A conflict of interest may also arise when a Trustee, a family member or an entity in which such person has a material financial interest, has or is considering an investment in an entity, such as a fund or a partnership, that is not publicly traded and in which Smith has or is considering an investment.
 Such a “parallel investment” could be seen to create an appearance that the Trustee is benefiting from Smith’s investment.

-While it is not possible to identify all potential conflicts, examples of potential conflicts that warrant disclosure could include a suggestion or recommendation by a member of the Investment Committee that Investure invest in an investment in which such committee member or a family member holds a material interest.
-Other examples related to knowledge of Investure’s strategy could include a parallel investment in a non-public pooled fund or a “piggy backing” investment in a direct investment when made for the benefit of a Trustee, or a family member, or for an entity from which the Trustee could earn a fee or benefit from capital appreciation.
+While it is not possible to identify all potential conflicts, examples of potential conflicts that warrant disclosure could include a suggestion or recommendation by a member of the Board that Smith invest in an investment in which such Board member or a family member holds a material interest.
+Other examples could include a parallel investment in a non-publicly traded fund or a “piggy backing” investment in a direct investment when made for the benefit of a Trustee, or a family member, or for an entity from which the Trustee could earn a fee or benefit from capital appreciation

-Promptly upon becoming aware of any such potential conflict, the Trustee must promptly disclose to the Chair of the Board and the Secretary of the Board, and if the Trustee or non-Trustee is a member of the Investment Committee, promptly disclose to the Chair of that Committee, any “material financial interest” in a non-publicly traded entity in which the Trustee knows Smith is considering an investment or with which Smith is a considering a transaction.
-Ordinarily, the Trustee should not participate in any decision by the Board or of any of its committees, including the Investment Committee, regarding such investment or transaction.
+Promptly upon becoming aware of any such potential conflict, the Trustee must disclose to the Chair of the Board and the Secretary of the Board any “material financial interest” in a non-publicly traded entity in which the Trustee knows Smith is considering an investment or with which Smith is a considering a transaction.
+While such a potential conflict is unlikely, the rule is that the Trustee should not participate in any decision by the Board or of any of its committees, including the Investment Committee, regarding such investment or transaction.

 C. When is a Trustee presumed not to have a “material financial interest”?